RetroDevDaemon/msx2tools/README.md

 -**Note that TWO sprite masks are selected at a time, and all sprites are currently limited to 16x16 mode**.
 'Mask' in this context refers to one of the two 16x16 pixel blocks that make up a combined sprite.<br>
 -Only one mask can be drawn on at a time.
 Use the radio button beneath the draw area to swap between the two currently displayed masks.<br>
 -Use the checkbox buttons to toggle visibility of the two currently displayed masks.<br>
+-The Shift key temporarily toggles the color picker.<br>
 -Click the small sprite display to swap between the two masks currently being edited.<br>
 -Click the arrows to swap between pages (there are four, to constitute a full MSX2 mode-2 sprite set).<br>
 -The arrows underneath the draw area allow you to shift in all four directions.<br>
--The toolbar at the top of the screen represents, in order: Save, Pixel (draw mode cannot be changed at this time), Cut, Copy, Paste, Undo, Redo, Flip Horiz. and Flip Vertical.
+-The toolbar at the top of the screen represents, in order: Save, Pixel, Pick color, Cut, Copy, Paste, Undo, Redo, Flip Horiz. and Flip Vertical.
 These options are all in the Edit menu as well (Save is in File).<br>
 -To use a palette from another M2S or M2P file in your current file, choose 'Import palette from...' option from the File menu.<br>

 ### Save, Load, and Export